AdiNarayanB/pdf2wav/README.md

 The internals of why and how I built this is detailed in my [blog post](https://adiraokhoury.github.io/blogPost1.html) on my [website](https://adiraokhoury.github.io).
 ## Lessons Learned

-Byte Streams are hard to work with even if a blocking(Wait for the entire byte stream before working on it on the client side) approach is used.

 Flask is NOT a reliable web server.
 Nginx and Gunicorn make flask capable of handling high traffic.